lamba92/bayesian-net-project/README.md

 We define an elimination order through the evaluation function, which uses one of the following heuristics as evaluation metrics:

- - **Min-neighbors**: The cost of a vertex is the number of neighbors it has in the current graph.
+ - **minimum neighbors**: The cost of a vertex is the number of neighbors it has in the current graph.

- - **Min-weight**: The cost of a vertex is the product of weights — domain cardinality — of its neighbors.
+ - **minimum weight**: The cost of a vertex is the product of weights — domain cardinality — of its neighbors.

- - **Min-fill**: The cost of a vertex is the number of edges that need to be added to the graph due to its elimination.
+ - **minimum fill**: The cost of a vertex is the number of edges that need to be added to the graph due to its elimination.

- - **Weighted-min-ﬁll**: The cost of a vertex is the sum of weights of the edges that need to be added to the graph due to its elimination, where a weight of an edge is the product of weights of its constituent vertices.
+ - **weighted minimum fill**: The cost of a vertex is the sum of weights of the edges that need to be added to the graph due to its elimination, where a weight of an edge is the product of weights of its constituent vertices.

 It is shown that *none of these heuristics is better than another* because their goodness is strictly dependent on the topology of the network on which the algorithm itself is applied.